-With fast food joints popping up around every corner and becoming more dominant than grocery stores and technology allowing us to do more while at the comfort of our relaxing couches, it is not a wonder that the world is becoming fatter and unhealthier.
-However, there are those that are achieving this fete at a staggeringly high rate becoming a major source of concern mainly because of the risks that come with being overweight.
-Here are the 10 countries that have the largest and fattest population in the world right now.
+With fast food joints popping up around every corner and becoming more dominant than grocery stores, and technology allowing us to do more while at the comfort of our relaxing couches, it is not a wonder that the world is becoming fatter and unhealthier.
+However, there are those that are achieving this fate at a staggeringly high rate, becoming a major source of concern mainly because of the risks that come with being overweight.
+Here are the 10 countries that have the largest fattest population in the world right now.

 After holding the position for quite a number of years consecutively, the United States has been dethroned from the top by Mexico.
 This could be because of the larger number of US citizens that are trying to get in shape.
 Mexico now has an obesity rate of 32.8% and one can’t blame the population as such considering that the nation has among the best cuisines in the world.